Reading railway station: Services

 The station plays a key role in serving the Great Western Main Line, the line which runs west from London Paddington station to Reading.
 To the west of Reading station, the line splits into two branches, allowing it to serve a variety of communities in the West and South West of England and onward into South Wales.
 The main branch proceeds to Bristol Temple Meads, via Bath Spa, Chippenham and Swindon.
 The South Wales Main Line diverges from the main branch at Swindon with trains running via Bristol Parkway, Newport, Cardiff Central, Bridgend, Port Talbot Parkway, and Neath to and from Swansea.
 Some services on the Great Western Main Line terminate at Bristol, while others continue on the Bristol to Exeter line towards the West Country.
-The other branch to the west of Reading station is the Reading to Taunton line (the "Berks and Hants" line), which serves communities in Berkshire and Wiltshire.
+The other branch to the west of Reading station is the Reading to Taunton line (the "Berks and Hants" line), which serves communities in Berkshire, Wiltshire and Somerset.
 High speed services on this line do not normally call at all stations along the route (except sometimes Newbury and Hungerford), and some express services from the South West operate non-stop between Paddington and Taunton.
 The Reading to Taunton branch joins services travelling south from Bristol on the Bristol to Exeter line at Cogload Junction, to the north of Taunton.
 The line proceeds to serve the stations of Taunton, Exeter St Davids, Plymouth and onward to stations in Cornwall such as Par where the branch to Newquay diverges where some trains terminate whilst most terminate at the terminus of Penzance.
 Both high-speed intercity services and local services are operated by Great Western Railway.
 Nearly all services are timetabled to stop at Reading.

 Other main lines connect Reading with Birmingham New Street, Birmingham International and northern England, and with Basingstoke, Winchester, Southampton Central and Bournemouth to the south.
 Through services from north to south on these lines are operated by CrossCountry, and all services stop at Reading, which requires the trains to reverse in the station.
 The main routes offered by CrossCountry are to Newcastle and Manchester Piccadilly to the north and Southampton Central and Bournemouth in the south.

 The Elizabeth line operates a service to Abbey Wood, stopping at most stations to Ealing Broadway.
 On Sunday mornings and Sunday nights, trains terminate at London Paddington instead.

 The secondary North Downs Line connects Reading with Guildford, Reigate, Redhill and Gatwick Airport.
 Services on this line, together with local stopping services to Basingstoke, Newbury, Bedwyn, Didcot Parkway and London Paddington, are also operated by Great Western Railway.
 An electric suburban line operated by South Western Railway links Reading to Wokingham, Bracknell, Ascot, Staines, Richmond, Clapham Junction and London Waterloo.

 Pending the construction of the direct rail route to Heathrow Airport, an express bus service, RailAir, links Reading to London Heathrow Airport, as do suburban services via Hayes & Harlington.